 and thus compute ${\bf X}^T{\bf U}_1$, since the columns of the matrix to the right of ${\bf X}^T$ form a basis of $\langle {\bf U}_1 \rangle$, guaranteed by the fact that $P_1$ has a non-zero evaluation.
-Similarly, User $2$ is able to obtain (with its side information)
+Similarly, User $2$ is able to obtain (with its side-information)

 and thus compute ${\bf X}^T{\bf U}_2$, since the columns of the matrix on the right of ${\bf X}^T$ form a basis of $\langle {\bf U}_2 \rangle$, guaranteed by the fact that $P_2$ has a non-zero evaluation.